 NEWS: (15 Jan 2019) BlueMUSE science workshop, Lyon.
-Information and registration HERE
+Information, registration and abstract submission HERE

 BlueMUSE is a proposition for an optical seeing-limited, blue-optimised, medium spectral resolution, panoramic integral-field-spectrograph, to be installed on one of the telescopes of the VLT on Cerro Paranal (Chile).
 The project is an evolution of the technology used on the very successful VLT / MUSE instrument, with a similar architecture and many similar systems, but with a new and distinct science case enabled by its main characteristics: